Skip to main content

 Run cross-file analysis

-This section guides you through installing the proprietary cross-file (interfile) analysis binary and helps you to scan your projects both in CLI and with Semgrep Cloud Platform (SCP).
+This section guides you through installing the proprietary cross-file (interfile) analysis binary and helps you to scan your projects both in CLI and with Semgrep AppSec Platform.

 Prerequisite